Penalty and Exemptions

 - Get an exemption from the requirement to have coverage.

-Generally speaking, the penalty will be $695 or more when you file your 2020 state income tax return in 2021.
-The penalty for a dependent child is half of what it would be for an adult.
-A typical family of four that goes uninsured for the whole year would face a penalty of at least $2,000.
+Generally speaking, the penalty will be $695 per each adult and $347.50 per each dependent child under 18 in the household (up to $2,085 per family) or more when you file your 2020 state income tax return in 2021.
 The penalty will be applied by the California Franchise Tax Board when you file your state tax return.
 For information about the penalty, including the amount your family could owe for not having coverage in 2020, visit the Franchise Tax Board’s website.
-Covered California is here to help you avoid a penalty.
-If you don’t have coverage now, you can use the [Shop and Compare Tool](https://apply.coveredca.com/lw-shopandcompare/) to find a health plan that makes sense for you and your family.

 Types of Exemptions

-If you do not want qualifying health coverage or cannot afford it, you can get an exemption from the requirement so that you will not have to pay a penalty.
 There are some exemptions you must apply for through Covered California.
-Other exemptions do not require an application – instead, you can claim them when you file state taxes.
+Other exemptions do not require an application – instead, you can claim them when you file your state tax return.

 If you want an exemption because health insurance was too expensive in the past, we recommend that you check again.
 Financial help can change every year, making plans more affordable.
-To see if you qualify for financial help for a health plan, visit our Shop and Compare tool.
+To see if you qualify for financial help for a health plan, use our Shop and Compare tool.
+While the penalties can be steep, the biggest penalty is putting your health and finances at risk because you don’t have insurance.

 Exemptions You Can Claim When You File State Taxes